 The next Chinese New Year will be on Thursday 19th February 2015 and will be the Year of the Sheep.
 Chinese New Year is celebrated in China, obviously, and also anywhere else in the world with a significant Chinese population.
-The festival is of equivalent importance to the Chinese as Christmas is to Westerners, so – with over 1 billion observers – you’d be a fool to miss out on such a huge opportunity!
+The festival is of equivalent importance to the Chinese as Christmas is to Westerners, so – with over 1 billion observers – you would be a fool to miss out on such a huge opportunity!

 So, what exactly is Chinese New Year all about?
 Traditionally it was a festival to worship deities and one’s ancestors, but nowadays it is seen more as a time to simply spend some quality time with the family and exchange gifts.